Biden vows to keep running as signs point to rapidly eroding support for him on Capitol Hill

-But there were signs that support for Biden was rapidly eroding among Democrats on Capitol Hill.
+But there were mounting signs that support for Biden was rapidly eroding among Democrats on Capitol Hill.

-Rep. Jim Clyburn, a longtime Biden ally, said he would back a “mini-primary” in the run-up to the Democratic National Convention next month if Biden were to leave the race.
-Clyburn, D-S.C., floated an idea that appeared to be laying the groundwork for alternatives by delegates during the Democrats’ planned virtual roll call that is scheduled before the more formal party convention.
+Rep. Jim Clyburn, a longtime Biden friend and confidant, said he would back a “mini-primary” in the run-up to the Democratic National Convention next month if Biden were to leave the race.
+Clyburn, a South Carolina Democrat, floated an idea that appeared to be laying the groundwork for alternatives by delegates during the Democrats’ planned virtual roll call that is scheduled before the more formal party convention, which is set to begin Aug.
+19 in Chicago.

 “You can actually fashion the process that’s already in place to make it a mini-primary and I would support that,” Clyburn told CNN.